Conversations About Women's Health

 Anne Morrissey is the former president and chief operating officer for AmeriHealth Caritas, and was responsible for managing the company's growth, with corporate oversight of all aspects of health plan operations in Pennsylvania, Kentucky, South Carolina, Indiana, and the Corporate Chief Medical Office.
 Ms. Morrissey is a registered nurse by training.

 Barbara Schindler, MD, is a psychiatrist and the vice dean emerita of educational and academic affairs at Drexel University College of Medicine.
 Dr. Schindler established the Caring Together Program, dedicated to providing a new life without substance abuse for women and their children.
 She has a national reputation in psychiatry/psychosomatic medicine.

-Julie Yeh, MD, MPH, is a family physician and assistant professor at Drexel University College of Medicine.
-She takes care of patients of all ages, from babies to seniors.
-Her interests include maternity care, health care improvement, and smoking cessation.
-Dr. Yeh is the coordinator of the Institute's GEM (Gender & Ethnic Medicine) Project.
+Julie Yeh, MD, MPH, was a family physician and assistant professor at Drexel University College of Medicine.
+She cared for patients of all ages, from babies to seniors.
+Her interests included maternity care, health care improvement, and smoking cessation.
+Dr. Yeh was the coordinator of the Institute's GEM (Gender & Ethnic Medicine) Project.

 For more information, please contact:

 Janine Barber at firstname.lastname@example.org